opendr-eu/opendr/docs/reference/face-recognition.md

 Constructor parameters:
 - **lr**: *float, default=0.1*
   Specifies the initial learning rate to be used during training.
-- **epochs**: *int, default=120*
+- **iters**: *int, default=120*
-  Specifies the number of epochs the training should run for.
+  Specifies the number of iterations the training should run for.
 - **batch_size**: *int, default=128*
   Specifies number of images to be bundled up in a batch during training.
 This heavily affects memory usage, adjust according to your system.
 - **optimizer**: *{'sgd'}, default='sgd'*
   Specifies the optimizer to be used during training.
-Currently supports 'sgd' (stochastic gradient decent).|
+Currently supports 'sgd' (stochastic gradient decent).
 - **device**: *{'cpu', 'cuda'}, default='cuda'*
   Specifies the device to be used.
 - **threshold**: *float, default=0.0*